rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

 **Section:** Approach Options

-In the provided Workshop Template, fill in the **Approach Options** section.
+In the provided Hack Event Template, fill in the **Approach Options** section.
 Summarize the solutions your team discussed, including the one you’ve selected to carry forward.

 ---